cynthiateeters/hap-blog-starter/content/blog/hybit-animation-lab.md

 In this learning lab, you'll discover:

-- **Why 300ms is the magic number** for UI transitions (not 2 seconds!)
-- **Easing curves** that make animations feel natural (ease-out for exits, ease-in-out for movement)
-- **Hardware-accelerated properties** (transform and opacity) that keep animations smooth at 60fps
-- **Accessibility rules** (3 flashes per second max, gentle shakes, prefers-reduced-motion)
+- **Why transforms are the foundation** of performant animations (they don't affect document flow!)
+- **How timing functions change how animations feel** (not just how long they take)
+- **What makes micro-interactions helpful** vs distracting (buttons, forms, toggles that actually assist users)
-- **Keyframe animations** for multi-step sequences beyond simple transitions
+- **When to use keyframe animations** for multi-step sequences (and when NOT to)
-- **The timing function playground** where you can compare linear vs ease vs custom cubic-bezier curves

-Each station has interactive comparisons showing the same animation at different speeds and with different easing curves.
-You can SEE and FEEL the difference between 2 seconds (paint drying) and 300ms (polished)!
+- **How to optimize for 60fps** using GPU-accelerated properties (transform and opacity)
+- **Why accessibility isn't optional** (reduced motion, seizure safety, respectful timing)

+Each station focuses on making animations that **help** people, not animations that just **impress** people.

+The whole lab follows the philosophy Prof. Teeters taught me: Before you animate something, ask yourself *"Does this help my users, or am I just showing off?"*

-## Try it out!
+## Try it out

-{% hapPose "tools-wave", "HAP ready with animation skills", 300 %}
+{% hapPose "tools-wave", "HAP ready with purposeful animation skills", 300 %}

 I learned SO much building this lab!
-Animations went from "make everything move dramatically" to "subtle, fast, and accessible."
-The moment Prof. Teeters called my 2-second transition "paint drying" changed how I think about animation timing forever.
+Animations went from "make things bounce because I can" to "communicate state changes clearly and accessibly."
+The moment Prof. Teeters asked if my animations *helped* users changed everything for me.

 **[Visit 'HAP's Learning Lab: CSS Transitions and Animations Learning Stations' →](https://hap-animation.netlify.app/)**

-Let me know what you think!
-And if you're still using 2-second transitions or `transition: all` everywhere... well, I was too until last week.
-Check out Station 2 on transition timing and Station 4 on accessibility—they'll save you from SO many mistakes! 🟠
+Want to see what purposeful animation looks like?
+Start with Station 1 to learn transforms (the foundation), then work through the stations to see how I learned to make animations that actually *help* people instead of just looking cool. 🟠

 — HAP